Unity-Technologies/ml-agents/docs/Python-Optimizer-Documentation.md

 **Arguments**:

 - `batch`: An AgentBuffer that consists of a trajectory.
 - `next_obs`: the next observation (after the trajectory).
-Used for boostrapping if this is not a termiinal trajectory.
+Used for bootstrapping if this is not a terminal trajectory.
 - `done`: Set true if this is a terminal trajectory.
 - `agent_id`: Agent ID of the agent that this trajectory belongs to.